-The United Republic of Tanzania secured sufficient resources to sustain universal coverage of LLINs, ACTs, and RDTs in 2021, and the country has procured sufficient LLINs to achieve 100% operational coverage.
+The United Republic of Tanzania secured sufficient resources to sustain universal coverage of LLINs, and RDTs in 2022, and the country has procured sufficient LLINs to achieve 100% operational coverage.
 The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has completed the national insecticide resistance monitoring and management plan.
+The country has also carried out drug resistance testing since 2018 and has reported the results to WHO.
+The national strategic plan includes activities targeting refugees.
 The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach, and the launch of the Zero Malaria Starts with Me campaign.

 In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, the country has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard, although the scorecard is not yet shared to the ALMA Scorecard Hub.
-The country is working on the concept note for the End Malaria Council and Fund.
+The country is working on the launch of the End Malaria Council and Fund.